MaliLala/Software-Tester-Portfolio/test plan.md

 ### Suspension Criteria
 - Testing will be suspended if critical defects block further testing.
 - Unavailability of required resources or test environment failures.
+- Discovery of high-risk security or performance vulnerabilities requiring immediate fixes.

 ### Exit Criteria
-- All planned tests have been executed.
+- All planned tests have been executed, including worst-case scenario tests.
-- At least 90% of executed test cases have passed.
+- At least 90% of executed test cases have passed, with no unresolved critical defects.
-- No critical or high-priority defects remain unresolved.
+- No blocking or high-priority defects remain, even in extreme cases.
 - User acceptance testing is completed and approved.

 ---